GSA/modernization/pages/report/05-conclusions.md

-Difficulties in agency prioritization of resources in support of IT modernization, ability to procure services quickly, and technical issues has resulted in an unwieldy and out-of-date Federal IT infrastructure incapable of operating with the agility and security that is required of a multibillion-dollar Federal IT enterprise.
+Difficulties in agency prioritization of resources in support of IT modernization, ability to procure services quickly, and technical issues have resulted in an unwieldy and out-of-date Federal IT infrastructure incapable of operating with the agility and security that is required of a multibillion-dollar Federal IT enterprise.
 In order to aggressively modernize IT systems, the Federal Government will need to maximize use